aerogear-attic/aerogear-aerodoc-backend/readme.md

 # Description of the Application

-Prodoctor is a company in the health care industry, selling a revolutionary tensiometer.
+AeroDoc is a company in the health care industry, selling a revolutionary tensiometer.
 Their clients are doctors.
-Prodoctor has several sales agents all over the United States.
+AeroDoc has several sales agents all over the United States.
 At the headquarters, they have their "first line" sales departement, doing cold calls all along the day.
-As soon they have a concrete lead, they use their Prodoctor Admin app to filter out available sales Agents available in the lead area.
+As soon they have a concrete lead, they use their AeroDoc Admin app to filter out available sales Agents available in the lead area.
 They can then send them a push notification.

 The sales agent receives the notification on their mobile device that a new lead is available.
 The agent will handle the lead by "accepting" the notifcation, informing the other agents that the lead has been processed.